dbakewel/netbots/README.md

 NetBots uses Python 3 (tested on python 3.7.3) which can be installed from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 Only the standard python 3 libraries are required.

 > If multiple versions of python are installed, ensure you are running python 3, not python 2.
-The examples below use the "python" command assuming python 3 is the default however the commend "python3" (Linux) or "py -3" (Windows) may be required to force python 3.
+The examples in this README use the "python" command assuming python 3 is the default.
+The commend "python3" (Linux) or "py -3" (Windows) may be required to force python 3.

 ### NetBots Git Repository